 The missions to the six other European heritage sites listed in 2018 will be held by the end of 2018 / beginning of 2019.
 The technical and financial reports will be released a couple of months after the missions.

 The EIB Institute facilitates the transfer of know-how and experience between different partners and countries in the heritage conservation field.
 It cooperates with Europa Nostra to identify those under acute danger of neglect or destruction.
-This innovative cooperation mixes the cultural expertise and lobbying work of Europa Nostra with the technical appraisal and rescue planning skills of the EIB and of the Council of Europe Development Bank.
-The EIB/CEB experts carry out on-site missions and produce technical reports on the viability and phasing of the project recuperation as well as on the funding options.
+This innovative cooperation mixes the cultural expertise and lobbying work of Europa Nostra with the technical appraisal and rescue planning skills of the EIB.
+The EIB experts carry out on-site missions and produce technical reports on the viability and phasing of the project recuperation as well as on the funding options.